 ... instead of mature eggs of female fish and other marine animals.

-It is actually roe from various sturgeons.
-But "roe" is also a euphemism for fish eggs - and caviar is nothing else: cleaned and salted fish eggs.
+Actually, it is roe from various sturgeons.
+But "roe" is also a euphemism for fish eggs - and nothing else is meant by caviar: cleaned and salted fish eggs.

 32. sailor

-... instead of an animal not sufficiently stunned during killing and dismemberment.
+... instead of animal insufficiently stunned during killing and dismemberment.

-Extremely cynical is the euphemism "sailor", which is common in the slaughter industry and describes, for example, pigs and chickens that wake up in the scalding bath while their body parts are being torn off alive.
+Extremely cynical is the euphemism "sailor" commonly used in the slaughter industry to describe, for example, pigs and chickens that wake up in the scalding bath while their body parts are torn off while they are still alive.

 ... instead of dried cadaver muscle.

-Bündnerfleisch is a culinary specialty from Switzerland.
-It is cured meat from the thigh muscles of cattle, with tendons and fat removed.
+Bรผndnerfleisch is considered a culinary specialty from Switzerland.
+It is cured meat from the thigh muscles of cattle, freed from tendons and fat.

 34. cotlett